Monitoring with Rich Data: Introduction

 Convergence rates as a measure of the performance of simple but suboptimal mechanisms have also been analyzed in other settings.
 For example, in the context of large markets, a classic literature studies the rate at which simple trading mechanisms approximate efficiency as the number of market participants grows large.\footnote{See, e.g., \cite{rustichini1994, satterthwaite2002, hong2004, pakzad2023}.
 In other settings, some papers show that simple mechanisms can approximate the first-best, without analyzing convergence rates \cite[e.g.,][in the context of dynamic moral hazard problems where the discount factor grows large]{radner1985}.} While much of this literature does not focus on identifying mechanisms that achieve the optimal convergence rate, \cite{satterthwaite2002} show that double auctions achieve the optimal worst-case convergence rate (i.e., when evaluated at the least favorable trading environment).
-In contrast, we find that binary contracts can be used to achieve the optimal convergence rate in all moral hazard environments we consider, not just the worst-case environment.
-The optimal convergence rate to the first-best is not directly comparable to a different notion of approximate optimality that is often analyzed in the computer science literature: worst-case guarantees, i.e., lower bounds on the performance ratio of simple vs.\ optimal mechanisms that are uniform with respect to some features of the environment \citep[for a survey, see][]{roughgarden2019}.
+In contrast, we find that binary contracts can be used to achieve the optimal convergence rate in all moral hazard environments we consider, not just the worst-case environment.\footnote{Relatedly, our more recent paper \citep{FII-screening} studies multi-good monopoly and shows that a simple selling mechanism---pure bundling---allows the seller to approximate the first-best revenue at the optimal rate as her data about buyers' valuations grows rich.} The optimal convergence rate to the first-best is not directly comparable to a different notion of approximate optimality that is often analyzed in the computer science literature: worst-case guarantees, i.e., lower bounds on the performance ratio of simple vs.\ optimal mechanisms that are uniform with respect to some features of the environment \citep[for a survey, see][]{roughgarden2019}.
 In moral hazard environments, \cite{dutting2019} obtain such a guarantee for linear contracts.

 Our ranking over monitoring technologies (Corollary~\ref{cor:ranking}) relates to the literature on the value of monitoring in moral hazard problems \citep[e.g.,][]{holmstrom1979, gjesdal1982, singh1985, kim1995, jewitt2007}.
 Several papers derive partial orders over monitoring technologies in settings where the principal observes a single signal draw about the agent's action.
 As we discuss in Section~\ref{sec:ranking}, by quantifying the convergence rate to the first-best as the amount of data grows large, we obtain a ranking over monitoring technologies that is a completion of the orders in \cite{kim1995} and \cite{jewitt2007}.
 As such, Corollary~\ref{cor:ranking} is an analog for incentive problems of \cite{moscarini2002}: They quantify the value of rich data in learning settings, based on a different index that characterizes the rate at which a decision-maker who observes repeated i.i.d.\ signal draws from an information structure learns the state; this yields a completion of \cites{blackwell} order over information structures.\footnote{Convergence rates are also analyzed to measure efficiency in other learning settings, including social learning \citep[e.g.,][]{vives1993, harel2021}, higher-order beliefs \citep[e.g.,][]{frick2022}, and misspecified learning \citep[e.g.,][]{FII21}.} Comparisons of monitoring structures have also been studied in the context of repeated games \citep[e.g,][]{kandori1992}.
 Some recent papers analyze how the monitoring structure affects the convergence rate of equilibrium payoffs to the efficient frontier as players become patient \citep{horner2016, sugaya2022, sugaya2023}.